bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

         $ touch ~/.config/bitmark-wallet/bitmark-wallet.conf
     ```

-### Connecting the Bitmark Wallet
+### Connecting with bitcoind and litecoind

-The Bitmark Wallet communicates with `litecoind` and `bitcoind` using RPC, so RPC needs to be enabled in the `bitcoin.conf` and `litecoin.conf` and the corresponding RPC username and password needs to be added into the appropriate config files.
+The Bitmark wallet communicates with `litecoind` and `bitcoind` using RPC, so RPC needs to be enabled in the `bitcoin.conf` and `litecoin.conf` and the corresponding RPC username and password needs to be added into the appropriate config files.

 * Enable RPC in the BTC and LTC config files